 Our schools are part of an expansive family to which each child of the Sacred Heart forever belongs.

-The Society of the Sacred Heart, established in 1800, has grown to include more than 200 independent schools in 44 countries, including 22 in the United States.
+The Society of the Sacred Heart, established in 1800, has grown to include more than 200 independent schools in 44 countries, including 24 in the U.S. and Canada.

 Together, we educate promising young women and men to lead lives filled with meaning, purpose and prosperity of spirit, guided by the shared Goals & Criteria.